MASCOT-NTNU/OASIS/Checklist.md

 # Checklist
 ## What to do before launching the mission
+- check all parameters in config to make it compatible with mission operation condition "wind_dir, wind_level, clock_start, clock_end".
 - activate all numbers in neptus in system configuration
 - change follow reference timeout in follow reference setting.
 - change ip address